August 31 ,2018

 How Does My Security System Still Work in a Power Outage?

 A security system can offer valuable peace of mind for homeowners.
-When you know your home, and family is protected by a security system, you can rest easy at night and feel secure when you are away.
-But what happens when the power goes out?
-Will the security system be able to provide the protection you need?
+When you know your home, and the security system protects family, you can rest easy at night and feel secure when you are away.
+However, what happens when the power goes out?
+Will the home security devices can be able to provide the protection you need?

 These are reasonable questions.
 You see that the system needs electricity to operate, so it is only natural to wonder about what would happen in the event of a power outage.
 In this post, we are going to cover some of the issues concerning the operation of a home security system that is experiencing a power outage.

 Back-Up Power Supplies

 A power outage seems like it would be the ideal time for burglars to target houses that have a security system.
 In the past, this may have been true; with the power out, your security system wouldn’t protect the home.
 However, most modern security systems come with battery backups that can keep them running for several hours, if not for a day or more.

 If you have a security system, the first thing you should do is check to see if there is a backup battery in the panel.
 Next, you want to start thinking about how long that battery can power the system if the power goes out.

 When it comes to determining how long you have on a battery backup, there are several factors you have to consider.
 The size of the battery is one obvious factor, but you also need to consider its age and how active the system is.
 If your battery is old or you repeatedly trip points like motion sensors and door contacts, the battery will not last as long.

 If you are concerned about power outages, it could be a good idea to check the age of the backup battery in your alarm system.
 Replacement batteries are affordable, and it could be the difference between having protection during a power outage and the system going down.
 You could also consider buying additional batteries that could be used in the event of an extended power outage.